Nothing in cart

 Unlike gas heaters, diesel units do not have a flue that goes through the wall but rather an exhaust that goes through the floor of the vehicle.
 This gives greater flexibility for installation, which can also be carried out DIY without the need for a qualified tradesperson.

-Eberspacher has been a leading brand in diesel heating for many years with D2 and D4 models available depending on your required power.
+Eberspacher has been a premium brand of Caravan Diesel Heaters for many years with D2 and D4 models available depending on your required power.

-The Eberspacher D2 or Planar 2D would be sufficient for most installations with 4 power settings from 800W to 2.2kW
+The Eberspacher D2 or Autoterm 2D would be sufficient for most installations with 4 power settings from 800W to 2.2kW

 For larger vehicles the D4 provides up to a whopping 4.0kW